4d/docs/docs/API/imapTransporterClass.md

 The first syntax allows you to retrieve messages based on their IDs.

 In the *ids* parameter, pass a collection of IDs for the messages to return.
-You can get the IDs with `.getMail( )`.
+You can get the IDs with [`.getMail()`](#getmail).

 The optional *options* parameter allows you to define the parts of the messages to be returned.
-If omitted, messages will be made up of the message ID, header, size, and received date.
 See the **Options** table below for a description of the available properties.

 **Second syntax:**